spineo/nexus-oss-2/README.md

 Logs: cd $NEXUS_HOME && tail -f logs/wrapper.log
-To change the port edit the "conf/nexus.properties" file and change the "application-port" Other parameters can be tweaked in the "conf/nexus.properties" (see documentation) To open a tcp/udp port (or range) consult the iptables or similar command documentation
+To change the port edit the "conf/nexus.properties" file and change the "application-port" Other parameters can be tweaked in the "conf/nexus.properties" (see documentation) To open a tcp/udp port (or range) consult the iptables (or similar command) documentation
 ```

+### Configure Hosted Yum Repositories

+This option is available in the OSS 2 configuration (but only in NRM PRO for v3).
+Before configuring
+this capability ensure that _createrepo_ and _mergerepo_ are available (usually under /usr/bin).
+If needed,
+_sudo yum install createrepo_ and ensure that the correct path of these commands is referenced in the
+Nexus configuration under _Capabilities -> Yum: Configuration_.
+To Yum enable repositories simply click
+on the 'Enabled' checkbox under this same location.

 ## References
 * Latest Releases (v2 and 3): https://www.sonatype.com/download-oss-sonatype